Frequently Asked Questions

 6

-Yes!
-There will be a live stream of the conference on September 17th, so you can still view the presentations and panel discussions in real time from anywhere in the world.
+A live stream of the conference will be available on September 16th, so you can still view the presentations and panel discussions in real time from anywhere in the world.

 7